Dallas IVF can help you have a healthy baby by screening for sickle cell disease

 The physicians at Dallas IVF are your partners in fertility care.
 As part of our commitment to helping you have a healthy baby, our Dallas fertility center offers screening for sickle cell disease.
 By using preimplantation genetic diagnosis, PGD, with in vitro fertilization, IVF, our fertility specialists can prevent the transmission of sickle cell.

-Screening for sickle cell disease can prevent the complications caused by the disorder
+How screening for sickle cell disease can prevent complications

 An estimated 2.5 million Americans have the sickle cell trait.
 Individuals with the trait will generally not experience symptoms of the disease; however, they can still pass sickle cell to their children.
 In the United States, over 70,000 people have sickle cell disease, which is characterized by red blood cells that are pointed and hard instead of round and soft.